seanlaw/seanlaw.github.io/index.md

 <img class="img-left" align="left" src="{{site.url}}/assets/images/seanlaw.thumb.png">
 <h3>About</h3>
 <br>
-I am a data scientist currently working on a multi-talented advanced technology and innovation team.
+I am a <a href="https://hbr.org/2012/10/data-scientist-the-sexiest-job-of-the-21st-century/">data scientist</a> currently working on a multi-talented advanced technology and innovation team.
 I have experience producing <a href="http://pubs.acs.org/doi/abs/10.1021/jz501811k">cutting edge methodologies</a>, building <a href="http://onlinelibrary.wiley.com/doi/10.1002/jcc.23683/abstract">high-performance predictive models</a>, and developing rapid prototypes.
 <br><br>
 For data munging, analysis, and deep dives, I use the <a href="http://www.pydata.org">PyData stack</a>.
-However, various command-line tools can be found in my daily arsenal.
+However, various command-line tools can be found in my daily arsenal. <a href="http://git-scm.com">Git</a> is my distributed version control system of choice.
 <br><br>
-Previously, I was a scientist for over 10 years and received my doctorate from <a href="http://www.msu.edu">Michigan State University</a>.
+Previously, I was a scientist for over 10 years, hold an Honours B.Sc. degree from <a href="http://www.yorku.edu">York University</a> in Applied Mathematics and Biology, and received my doctorate from <a href="http://www.msu.edu">Michigan State University</a>.
 My work focused on <a href="http://www.pnas.org/content/111/33/12067.short">protein-protein interactions</a>, <a href="http://www.sciencedirect.com/science/article/pii/S0006349511011763">protein-nucleic acid interactions</a>, and developing state-of-the-art computational tools for understanding complex biological systems.
 An up-to-date list of my peer-reviewed scientific publications can be found [here](http://scholar.google.com/citations?user={{ site.author.googlescholar }}).

 <br>
 <br>